14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   Updated: 2021-08-02T10:24:39Z
 - [Our Brands](https://www.littlebambinos.co.nz/pages/test-for-brands): Little Bambinos sources beautiful products from all over the world, we are proud to represent every brand we work with whether they are a small ind...
   Updated: 2023-01-28T01:47:26Z
-- [Join the Little Bambinos Family](https://www.littlebambinos.co.nz/pages/join-the-lb-family): Sign up to our Little Bambino newsletter to be kept in the know for new arrivals, exclusive deals and perks.
+- [Join the Little Bambinos Family](https://www.littlebambinos.co.nz/pages/join-the-lb-family): Be the first to know about new season launches, exclusive news, and special offers.
+Sign up for our Newsletter now below to receive all the inside ...
   Updated: 2025-03-10T22:47:23Z
 - [Back To School](https://www.littlebambinos.co.nz/pages/back-to-school): Not ready for school?
 Neither are we!
 Here are our everyday favourites to help make that transition a little easier this year.
   Updated: 2025-01-28T23:59:40Z
 - [Up-To 70% Off Sale Terms & Conditions](https://www.littlebambinos.co.nz/pages/warehouse-sale-2025): Did somebody say SALE?!
 Shop up-to 70% off almost everything.
 Prices as marked.
 You won't want to miss this!
 T&C's Apply: All sale items are final ...
   Updated: 2025-07-02T23:08:29Z
-- [Welcome10 Discount Details](https://www.littlebambinos.co.nz/pages/welcome10-discount-details): Our Welcome10 discount is a special offer for new customers.
-It excludes all Owala and Inkah products.
+- [Welcome10 Discount Details](https://www.littlebambinos.co.nz/pages/welcome10-discount-details): Welcome to Little Bambinos!
+As a new customer, you're eligible for our special Welcome10 discount.
+This discount excludes all Owala and Inkah produ...
   Updated: 2025-05-22T23:23:18Z

 ## Policies